-A Beginner's Guide to Investing in Stocks
+A Beginner Guide to Investing in Stocks

-Like many new investors, you've decided to invest in a company and pick up your first shares of stock, but your limited knowledge leaves you wondering how to actually do it.
+Like many new investors, you've decided to invest in a company and pick up your first shares of stock, but your limited knowledge leaves you wondering how to do it.
 Don't worry!
 This overview was designed to help you learn precisely that - how to invest in stocks.
-To be more specific, for you new investors out there, this page was put together to serve as an introductory depository of investment articles designed to get many of the basics out of the way before moving on to some of the more advanced topics which I've written over the past years.
+To be more specific, for you new investors, this page was put together to serve as an introductory depository of investment articles designed to get many of the basics out of the way before moving on to some of the more advanced topics which I've written over the past years.

-I created it as part of The Complete Beginner's Guide to Investing in Stock and it provides a short checklist of topics, complete with links to much more in-depth articles, where you can study whatever it is you want to research about investing in stock.
+I created it as part of The Complete Beginner's Guide to Investing in Stock, and it provides a short checklist of topics, complete with links to much more in-depth articles, where you can study whatever it is you want to research about investing in stock.

-Once you are ready to move on from these resources, you can check out the nearly 1,000 articles I've written on this site as well as the thousands of articles I've posted on my personal blog, which covers more advanced business, finance, and investing topics.
+Once you are ready to move on from these resources, you can check out the nearly 1,000 articles I've written on this site as well as the thousands of articles I've posted on my blog, which covers more advanced business, finance, and investing topics.

 The Four Major Ways to Invest Your Money in Stocks